boochtek/ruby_preserves/README.md

 Preserves
 =========

-Preserves is a minimalist ORM (object-relational mapper) for Ruby, using the Data Mapper pattern.
+Preserves is a minimalist ORM (object-relational mapper) for Ruby, using the Repository and Data Mapper patterns.

 We're trying to answer these questions: